gw-ece1120-s2016/lab02/README.md

-Write a program called `part1.c` that declares and initializes two integer variables `x` and `y` with the values `35` and `14`, and displays and calculates their sum, product, integer quotient and floating-point division quotient.
+Write a program called `part1.c` that declares and initializes two integer variables `x` and `y` with the values `35` and `14`, and displays and calculates their sum, product, integer quotient, integer remainder and floating-point division quotient.
+Note modulus operator in C, `%` which computes the integer remainder operator may be new to you.

 The output should exactly look like this: